 Additionally, the purchase price in connection with the Combangio Acquisition included potential future payments of up to \$105,000 that are contingent upon the achievement of specified development, regulatory and commercialization milestones and are required to be recorded at fair value.
+To date and during the three months ended March 31, 2023, of the \$105,000 in contingent milestone payments, the Company has paid to the Combangio Equityholders an aggregate of \$2,500 in cash and \$2,354 in shares of the Company's common stock (representing an aggregate of 105.038 shares of the Company's common stock) upon dosing of the first patient in the Company's CHASE Phase 2b clinical trial of KPI-012 for PCED in the United States in February 2023 (the "Dosing Milestone").
+The Company will pay the remaining amount due in connection with the Dosing Milestone of \$146 in cash in January 2024, of which the discounted amount of \$129 is included within accrued expenses and other current liabilities on the condensed consolidated balance sheet as of March 31, 2023.
 Contingent consideration liabilities related to acquisitions are measured at fair value each reporting period using Level 3 unobservable inputs.
 The fair values of the contingent consideration liabilities were based on a probability-adjusted discounted cash flow calculation using Level 3 fair value measurements.
 Changes in these estimates and assumptions could have a significant impact on the fair value of the contingent consideration liabilities.
 Any changes in the fair value of these contingent consideration liabilities are included in loss from operations in the condensed consolidated statements of operations and comprehensive loss.
-During the three and nine months ended September 30, 2022, the change in fair value of the contingent consideration liabilities was a loss of \$95 and a gain of \$952, respectively, primarily due to changes in discount rates, partially offset by the passage of time, and were recognized as a (gain) loss on fair value remeasurement of contingent consideration in the condensed consolidated statements of operations in the condensed consolidated statements of operations in the condensed consolidated statement of contingent consideration liabilities was a loss of \$95 and a gain of \$952, respectively, primarily due to changes in discount rates, partially offset by the passage of time, and were recognized as a (gain) loss on fair value remeasurement of contingent consideration in the condensed consolidated statements of operations and comprehensive loss for the three and nine months ended September 30, 2022.
+During the three months ended March 31, 2023 and 2022, the change in fair value of the contingent consideration liabilities was a loss of \$1,847 and a gain of \$988 respectively, primarily due to changes in discount rates, partially offset by the passage of time, and were recognized as a loss (gain) on fair value remeasurement of contingent consideration in the condensed consolidated statements of operations and comprehensive loss for the three months ended March 31, 2023 and 2022.

-The following tables set forth the fair value of the Company's financial instruments by level within the fair value hierarchy as of September 30, 2022 and December 31, 2021:
+The following tables set forth the fair value of the Company's financial instruments by level within the fair value hierarchy as of March 31, 2023 and December 31, 2022:

-September 30, 2022
+March 1 31, 2023

-F Fair Value Fair Value Level 1 Level 2 Level 3
+F air Value Level 1 L evel 2 Level 3

 Assets:

-Cash equivalents \$ 36,329 \$ 36,329 \$ - \$ -
+Cash equivalents \$ 62,514 \$ 62,514 \$ \$

-Total Assets \$ 36,329 \$ 36,329 \$ - \$ -
+Total Assets \$ 62,514 \$ 62,514 \$ \$

 Liabilities:

-Deferred purchase consideration \$ 162 \$ \$ \$ 162
+Contingent consideration \$ 5,234 \$ \$ \$ 5,234

-Contingent consideration 7,706 - - 7,706

-Total Liabilities \$ 7,868 \$ \$ \$ 7,868
+Total Liabilities \$ 5,234 \$ \$ \$ 5,234